 Arkansas State University Mid-South utilizes a progressive academic probation and suspension policy.
-Students whose overall grade point averages (which include developmental corequisite and college-level courses) fall below 2.00 will be placed on academic probation.
+Students whose overall grade point averages fall below 2.00 will be placed on academic probation.

 Students on academic probation will meet with the registrar or a designated official to develop an academic success plan to improve their grade point averages and be assigned an academic success coach.
 Students will be required to enroll in DSTU 1103 Strategies for Success course and will meet regularly with their academic success coach while on academic probation.
 Students on academic probation from other colleges or universities who transfer to ASU Mid-South are also governed by this policy.